Relativistic Doppler effect

-The relativistic Doppler effect is the change in frequency (and wavelength) of light, caused by the relative motion of the source and the observer (as in the classical Doppler effect), when taking into account effects described by the special theory of relativity.
+The relativistic Doppler effect is the change in frequency, wavelength and amplitude of light, caused by the relative motion of the source and the observer (as in the classical Doppler effect, first proposed by Christian Doppler in 1842), when taking into account effects described by the special theory of relativity.

 The relativistic Doppler effect is different from the non-relativistic Doppler effect as the equations include the time dilation effect of special relativity and do not involve the medium of propagation as a reference point.
 They describe the total difference in observed frequencies and possess the required Lorentz symmetry.

 Astronomers know of three sources of redshift/blueshift: Doppler shifts; gravitational redshifts (due to light exiting a gravitational field); and cosmological expansion (where space itself stretches).
 This article concerns itself only with Doppler shifts.

 Summary of major results

 In the following table, it is assumed that for $\beta = v/c > 0$ the receiver $r$ and the source $s$ are moving away from each other, $v$ being the relative velocity and $c$ the speed of light, and $\gamma = 1/\sqrt{1 - \beta^2}$.